Quarantined! Examining the Effects of a Community-Wide Moderation Intervention on Reddit: Discussion

-\emph{Posting activity in TRP dropped drastically, but remained misogynistic.
-Posting activity in TD slightly increased, and remained racist.} Through our ITS analysis, we found that the quarantine significantly reduced posting activity in TRP.
+Through our ITS analysis, we found that the quarantine significantly reduced posting activity in TRP.
 Despite this reduction, the relative use of misogynistic terms in TRP posts showed no significant change.
 Additionally, quarantine slightly increased the posting activity in TD and the relative use of racism terms in its posts showed no significant change.
 This lack of change in the use of toxic terms suggests that users who are already entrenched within radical groups resist changing their behavior.
 As mentioned earlier, Reddit noted that one of the primary goals of quarantining is to compel users to rethink their behavior and reduce offensive posts.
+For example, when quarantining TRP, Reddit administrators messaged its moderators that to exit their quarantine status, the community would need to demonstrate a sustained reduction of misogyny.
 However, our findings suggest that quarantining did not serve this goal.
 A lack of reduction in posting activity in TD post quarantine also indicates that quarantining a community does not consistently deter its activity levels.
 Thus, if the platform's goal is to curb activity in an offensive community, quarantining by itself is not a reliable solution.